aplteam/MarkAPL/Files/MarkAPL.md

 If the Markdown you want to process lives in a file rather than the workspace then you can pass an empty vector as right argument to the `Process` method and specify `parms.inputFilename` instead.

+#### javaScript

+Boolean that defaults to 1.
+If this is 0 no JavaScript is injected into the HTML document.

+Of course this means that neither the "Show/Hide" button in the main TOC nor the "Copy" button in code blocks will appear since both require JavaScript in order to carry out the desired action.

+Also, accordions do not close any already opened collapsible when another one is clicked.

 #### lang

 This defaults to `en` for "English". `lang` is added to the `<html>` tag if it is not empty.
 If you wish so you can specify a different language.